5 tips to totally nail that remote job interview

 This story is part of my Adventures in unemployment series.

 So you’re back on the prowl!
 For a job, I mean.
-Navigating the new normal that is the socially distant employment market can be difficult for job seekers, but nothing is more nerve-racking than the lead-up to the video interview!
+Navigating the new normal of the socially distant employment market can be difficult for job seekers, but nothing is more nerve-racking than the lead-up to the video interview!
 Having lived through a multitude of such experiences myself since losing my job last year, I am in the not-at-all-unique position of being able to offer my advice for fellow job hunters.
 Here are five tips for nailing your next remote job interview.*

 1. No pants!